chouseknecht/minishift-up-role/README.md

 When you run the role, be sure to leave gather_facts set to a truthy value.
 Without facts, the role cannot determine your default IP address or OS family.

+Below is a sample playbook that includes all of the default parameters.
+When you run the playbook, be sure to pass the ``--ask-sudo-pass`` option.

 ```
     ---
     - hosts: localhost